Key Takeaways

 Chinese Language Institute (CLI) students observe a calligrapher at work, learning how the ancient art began as a vital skill for scholars and evolved into a refined expression of culture and tradition.

-In Chinese calligraphy, Chinese characters can be written according to five major styles or scripts, namely Seal (篆书 zhuànshū), Official/Clerical (隶书 lìshū), Regular (楷书 kǎishū), Running/Semi-Cursive (行书 hángshū) and Cursive Script (草书 cǎoshū).
+In Chinese calligraphy, characters can be written in five major styles or scripts: Seal (篆书 zhuànshū), Clerical or Official (隶书 lìshū), Regular (楷书 kǎishū), Running or Semi-Cursive (行书 hángshū), and Cursive (草书 cǎoshū).

-Because Chinese characters also appear in other East Asian writing systems, you may also enjoy our comparisons: Chinese vs Japanese and Chinese vs Korean.
+Because Chinese characters also appear in other East Asian writing systems, you may enjoy our comparisons of Chinese vs Japanese and Chinese vs Korean.

 Side-by-side comparison of the five main Chinese calligraphy scripts showing the same characters in Seal, Clerical, Regular, Running, and Cursive styles